JetBrains-Research/pubtrends/README.md

 * `fillDatabase` - option to fill database with Pubmed data.
 Can be interrupted at any moment.
 * `lastId` - force downloading from given id from articles pack `pubmed20n{lastId+1}.xml`.

-Updates - add crontab update every day at 22:00 with the command:
+Updates - add crontab updates every day at 22:00 with the command:

 ```
 crontab -e 0 22 * * * java -cp pubtrends-<version>.jar org.jetbrains.bio.pubtrends.pm.PubmedLoader --fillDatabase | \